mplawley/apple-picker/README.md

 # motivation

-After doing a fair amount of Unity development this year, I wanted to ensure that there are no holes in the foundation of my knowledge.
-So I am going through Jeremy Gibson's Game Design, Prototyping, and Development textbook and building the 5 prototypes he gives the reader to do.
+After doing a fair amount of Unity development this year, I wanted to ensure that there are no glaring holes in the foundation of my knowledge.
+So I am going through Jeremy Gibson's <i>Game Design, Prototyping, and Development</i> textbook and building the 5 prototypes he gives the reader to do.
 This is the first prototype.